shopware/docs/guides/plugins/plugins/storefront/add-custom-assets.md

 ## Prerequisites

 In order to be able to start with this guide, you need to have an own plugin running.
-As to most guides, this guide is also built upon the Plugin base guide:
+As to most guides, this guide is also built upon the [Plugin base guide](../plugin-base-guide.md)

-{% page-ref page="../plugin-base-guide.md" %}

 Needless to say, you should have your image or another asset at hand to work with.